zmaillard/zachmaillard.xyz/content/highpoints/mount-davis/index.md

 ---
-Mount Davis is located on a ridge that generally trends north/south across southern Pennsylvania and Maryland.
-Below the ridge is rolling hills and agricultural land.
-The summit is accessible by car.
-Becuase the ridge is surrounded by private property, the best trail access was from a parking area on the crest of the ridge north of the high point itself at a county park.
-The trail is a gentle walk through a forest, which comes out to the highpoint itself marked by a large metal viewing platform, with a steep staircase to climb to the top.
-The forest is thick enough around the summit, that the only way to see above the trees is to climb the viewing platform.
-The views from the top are to the valleys on either side of the ridge.
+I made the trip to Mount Davis early in the morning on a sunny spring day.
+The forest was still without leaves, save for an evergreen here and there.
+The hike was a gentle trail through the forest that followed the ridge line south from the parking area to the viewing platform.
+This would have been a fun bike ride along the country roads, up onto the ridge to Mount Davis.
+The views were beautiful from the top.
+I enjoyed climbing up the metal viewing platform.
+This was my first out of three highpoints for the day.